Yubico/yubikit-ios/Guidelines.md

 **It is always recommended to use this approach, when possible, over any OTP solution.**

-Starting from version 2.0.0, YubiKit can interact with Yubico's **YubiKey Lightning**, a security key design by Yubico for iOS devices.
+Starting from version 2.0.0, YubiKit can interact with Yubico's **YubiKey 5Ci**, a security key design by Yubico for iOS devices.
 This security key allows an iOS application which is using YubiKit to access all the functionality provided by a regular YubiKey over USB.
 This opens the possibility to use stronger authentication protocols in native iOS application, like FIDO U2F and FIDO2.

 Both of these standards have extensive documentation and guidelines on the [FIDO Alliance](https://fidoalliance.org) portal.